Heterophragma sulfureum

 Haplophragma sulfureum is a tree in the Bignoniaceae family, found in four countries of Southeast Asia.
 The pods are used as tinder, while the wood is used for light construction and traditional medicine.

 Description

-The species grows as a 8 to 20m tall tree.
+The species grows as a tall tree.
 It possesses long "sword-shaped" seed pods.
 Diameter of the trunk measured at the standard breast height is 10.4 cm for a 6.6m tall specimen.

 The root system grows some 60 to 70 cm deep.
 The wood density is some 5.21g cm^{−3}.

 The wood anatomy of the tree is consistent with the variety of traits in the Bignoniaceae.
-In Heterophragma sulfureum the following traits are present: diffuse solitary vessels; parenchyma marking growth rings; simple perforation plates; scanty paratracheal axial parenchyma; parenchyma are 3-4 cells per strand, 2-4-seriate short rays (<1mm), homo-heterocellular with 1 row of upright marginal cells; the vessel-ray pitting is similar to intervessel pits; septate fibres are present; crystals are present in rays.
+In Heterophragma sulfureum the following traits are present: diffuse solitary vessels; parenchyma marking growth rings; simple perforation plates; scanty paratracheal axial parenchyma; parenchyma are 3–4 cells per strand, 2-4-seriate short rays (<1mm), homo-heterocellular with 1 row of upright marginal cells; the vessel-ray pitting is similar to intervessel pits; septate fibres are present; crystals are present in rays.